 Community & charitable giving:

-With over 22 billion pairs of shoes ending up in landfill every.single.year, the footwear industry has to reduce the size of its colossal footprint.
+With over 22 billion pairs of shoes ending up in landfill every single year, the footwear industry has to reduce the size of its colossal footprint.

-Brands offering shoes made from recycled ocean plastic, plastic bottles, tires, or old shoes is a huge step in the right direction.
+Brands offering shoes made from recycled ocean plastic, recycled plastic bottles, tires, or old shoes is a huge step in the right direction.

 Let’s just make sure we don’t buy shoes made of recycled plastic if we don’t need them or send them to landfill after one lifetime.

-Brands offering circular recycling services are lending a hand (err, foot) in this matter but it’s important we do our part.
+Brands offering circular recycling services are lending a hand (err, foot) in this matter, but it’s important we do our part.
 If you’re replacing a worn-out pair of shoes, try to recycle them, too.

-Have any friends or family that could use some sustainability in their step?
 Share this list so they too can support recycled shoes brands supporting our planet.

 Leave a comment